sameersbn/docker-postgresql/README.md

   sameersbn/postgresql:9.4-11
 ```

+By default databases are created by copying the standard system database named `template1`.
+You can specify a different template for your database using the `DB_TEMPLATE` parameter.
+Refer to [Template Databases](http://www.postgresql.org/docs/9.4/static/manage-ag-templatedbs.html) for further information.

 Additionally, more than one database can be created by specifying a comma separated list of database names in `DB_NAME`.
 For example, the following command creates two new databases named `dbname1` and `dbname2`.

 *This feature is only available in releases greater than `9.1-1`*